Causes of the French Revolution: Impact of financial ministers

-One of the ministers that Louis turned to in order to resolve the financial crisis was Turgot, financial minister from 1774-1776.
+One of the ministers that Louis turned to in order to resolve the financial crisis was Turgot, financial minister from 1774 to 1776.
 Turgot abolished the regulations surrounding the food supply, which to this point had been strictly controlled by the royal police: they monitored the purity of bread flour, prevented price manipulation via hoarding, and controlled the inflows and outflows of grain to regions facing good and bad harvests.
 This caused rampant speculation and a breakdown of interregional import-export dynamics; famine and dissent (the Flour War) ensued.
 Turgot was forced to restore regulation and repress the riots.
 Though resolved, the failed experiment led to deep distrust of the monarchy, with rumours of their intention to starve the poor both prevalent and widely believed.